-Indeed, entering the harbor at the pace of a sailboat is the best way begin the “journey into the past” that York offers.
-At first, you may feel as if you’ve never left Cape Cod and similar environs farther south.
-That’s because from East Point to the turn at Stage Neck, every stretch of beach is jammed with sunbathers and every inch of shoreline is chock-a-block full of cottages, mansions, hotels and parked cars.
+As you enter the harbor, you may be reminded of Cape Cod and similar environs farther south.
+That’s because from East Point to the turn at Stage Neck, every stretch of beach is jammed with sunbathers and every inch of shoreline is occupied by cottages, mansions, hotels, and parked cars.

 But as the channel narrows and you leave Stage Neck to starboard, something wonderful happens.
 In the inner harbor, flashy new shore abodes are replaced by elderly clapboard homes and pleasantly weathered piers.
 Old dominates and new diminishes.
-Even better, when you pick up one of the seven town-managed rental moorings in the swirling waters of the river (don’t try to anchor), Hutchinson or one of his assistants will greet you with a map of York Harbor, and you’ll see that all of “Old York” is well within walking distance.
+Even better, when you pick up one of the seven town-managed rental moorings in the swirling waters of the river (don’t try to anchor), one of the harbormaster’s crew will greet you with a map of York Harbor, and you’ll see that all of “Old York” is well within walking distance.

 First settled in the 1620s, York has preserved many buildings from its busy past, including a wharf and warehouse run by Revolutionary War kingpin John Hancock.
 Farther upriver is the Elizabeth Perkins House Museum, once the home of rough-and-tumble ferrymen and sea captains, but later transformed into a 19th-century summer manse for a well-to-do family.
 The grounds are spectacular, and open to the public.